lich-uct/molpher-lib/doc/source/index.rst

-.. molpher-lib documentation master file, created by sphinx-quickstart on Thu Nov 26 10:28:29 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Molpher-lib: Python and C++ API for Molpher
 ===========================================

-What you have just stumbled upon is the documentation of *Molpher-lib*.
+What you have just stumbled upon is the documentation of *Molpher-lib*, a computer library for exploration of chemical space with :term:`molecular morphing`.
-*Molpher-lib* is essentially a C++ API derived from :term:`Molpher` -- a free open source software aimed at exploration of `chemical space`.
+It is essentially a fork of :term:`Molpher`
+-- a free open source software developed for the same purpose.

-It shouldn't be regarded as a full API to :term:`Molpher`, but as a standalone project that just builds upon its features.
-However, it is not out of the question that both of these projects will get more tightly integrated in the future.
+The original :term:`Molpher` is mostly aimed at users.
+Therefore, it contains a rich graphical user interface with visualizations of chemical space and many facilities to directly affect the exploration process.
+However, it is not very friendly when it comes to developers who usually prefer access to the facilities of a computer program via an API or would even like to alter the implementation so that it suits their needs.
+We have become more and more aware of these shortcomings during our research where we would often like to implement new ways of filtering the generated :term:`morphs <morph>` or evaluating their 'fitness', but the monolithic implementation in C++ would make it difficult and time-consuming.

-The goal of this project is to make :term:`Molpher` more accessible to developers by providing a flexible and extensible programming interface.
+Therefore, the goal of this project is to make :term:`Molpher` more accessible to programmers, developers and scientists alike by providing a flexible and extensible programming interface including a Python package that exposes most of the features of *Molpher-lib* to the Python programming language as well.
-It also tries to make the functionality available for wider audience by including a Python package that exposes the API to Python using the `Simplified Wrapper and Interface Generator (SWIG) <http://swig.org/>`_.

-..  warning:: Please, note that the project is in a very early stage of developement
+..  warning:: Please, note that the project is in early stage of development
-        and that a lot of features mentioned in this documentation might, and probably will, change in the future.
-Additionally, be wary of any use in production, because bugs and performance issues will most probably occur.
+        and that a lot of the features mentioned in this documentation might change in the future and that there might still be a considerable amount of bugs and other issues.

+        .. todo:: Add link to the issue tracker

 Table of Contents
 =================